-\ Students classified as ADP (Accelerated Degree Program) and students enrolled in an on-line degree program are exempt from Physical Education Activity Course requirements.
+\ Students classified as ADP (Accelerated Degree Program) and students enrolled in the ABSN program or an on-line degree program are exempt from Physical Education Activity Course requirements.

 Other Graduation Requirements

 Communication Requirement (0 - 3 Sem.
 Hrs.)

 All departments require training in communication.
 Some departments will utilize COM 202 or 203 or 304 while other departments offer discipline specific communication training.